yangr0/RVuln/installation.md

 Go to the directory RVuln directory in and use do `cargo build --release`

-The executable will be located in target/release
+The executable will be located at `target/release/RVuln.exe`